|

 White Buffalo Spirit

-(pipestone) by
+(pipestone)

 Robert Rosebear